Connect with others who understand.

 Lip Licker’s Dermatitis

 Lip licker’s dermatitis is a specific kind of irritant or allergic contact cheilitis.
 It can affect people of any age, but it’s more common in children.
 Unlike other kinds of irritant contact cheilitis, lip licker’s dermatitis is caused by your saliva.
 When you lick your lips a lot, it causes dryness and irritation.
 That dryness and irritation can then cause you to lick your lips even more, leading to worsened dryness and irritation.
-This often appears with redness around the lips where the skin is irritated by saliva from the tongue.
+This often appears with discoloration around the lips where the skin is irritated by saliva from the tongue.

 A person who already has eczema may develop symptoms on their lips or around their mouth.
 Read on to find out which factors and substances can trigger or worsen these symptoms.